 Be sure to register for the hotel separately using the link.
 Hotel rooms must be reserved no later than February 4 (our room block ends that day and you will not receive the discounted room rate).

 Do you have questions about Registration?
-Email Kathy Wargo at email@example.com or call 678-825-1132.
-We have a very limited number of partial scholarships available.
-Please talk to your Pastor and Session if you need financial assistance prior to emailing for a Request for Scholarship application.
+Email Kathy Wargo at firstname.lastname@example.org or call 678-825-1132.
+We are sorry, but we no longer have scholarships available.

 Marriott Atlanta Century Center/Emory Area – 2000 Century Blvd NE, Atlanta, GA 30345 – 404-325-0000

 Hotel rooms are $109/night.
 All rooms have refrigerators.

 Below you will find the reservation link your guests may use to make online reservations or call reservations at (1)-404-325-0000 until the cut-off date of February 4, 2020.

 - Atlanta Marriott Northeast/Emory Area for $109 USD per night

 11 am-Noon – Registration and Bookstore Open

 11:45 am-1:00 pm – Welcome Lunch for First Timers